sdray/sources-sdray.github.io/content/software/_index.md

 #   Otherwise, set `projects = []`.
 projects: []
 ---
-An important part of my activity is devoted to the development of statistical software, mainly R packages.
+An important part of my activity is devoted to the development of statistical software, mainly {{< icon name="r-project" pack="fab" >}} packages.
 I contribute to the following projects and occasionally to other packages (e.g., Guerry, spdep, adehabitat).
 Development versions of the packages are available on my GitHub page.

 ## `ade4`